 Generally .io domains cost around $60 per year, about five or six times more than a traditional .com domain.
 They have only relatively recently (around 2013 in the case of Namecheap) become available to the mainstream registrars.

-We had a look at some of the most popular domain registrars (as at February 2016), and the price for one year is as follows:
+I had a look at some of the most popular domain registrars (as at January 2019), and the price for the first year is as follows:

 |Company||Price (1 year)|

 Namecheap is the cheapest Registrar to buy an IO domain Registrar that I have found (even without any coupons).

 Jonathan Griffin.
 Editor, Hosting Expert, SEO Developer, & SEO Consultant.